-Get admission into the top law colleges/institutions in the state of Maharashtra with the help of MH CET Law 2019.
-The Department of Technical Education (DTE) conducted the MH CET 2019 exam on June 1, 2019.
+Get admission into the top law colleges/institutions in the state of Maharashtra through MH CET LAW 2021.
 Want to know more about the exam?
 Read the complete article to check all the details regarding exam dates, eligibility criteria, exam pattern, admit card, etc.

-Maharashtra Common Entrance Test for Law (MH CET Law 2019) is a national level exam conducted by the Directorate of Higher education for candidates interested to pursue law courses in Maharashtra.
+Maharashtra Common Entrance Test for Law (MH CET LAW 2021) is a national level exam conducted by the Directorate of Higher education for candidates interested to pursue law courses in Maharashtra.

 Programs: Candidates looking for admissions in three years LLB Course and five years integrated BA LLB Course offered in law college of Maharashtra state.

-Eligibility: The students who wish to appear for the MH CET Law exam should be aware of and should fulfil the eligibility criteria.
+Eligibility: The students who wish to appear for the MH CET LAW exam should be aware of and should fulfill the eligibility criteria.

 Admission Procedure: Candidates can secure admission in a college of Maharashtra state.
-There are 12 Law Universities/ Colleges in Maharashtra which will be participating in MH CET Law 2019.
-Candidates applying for the 3-year program can grab a seat from the total of 15040 seats across 218 colleges affiliated to 12 state universities.
+There are 12 Law Universities/ Colleges in Maharashtra which will be participating in MH CET LAW 2021.
+Candidates applying for the 3-year program can grab a seat from a total of 15040 seats across 218 colleges affiliated to 12 state universities.

-Syllabus: MH CET Law 2019 syllabus includes Legal Aptitude and Logical Reasoning, General Knowledge and Current Affairs, Logical and Analytical Reasoning and English.
+Syllabus: MH CET LAW 2021 syllabus includes Legal Aptitude and Logical Reasoning, General Knowledge and Current Affairs, Logical and Analytical Reasoning, and English.